the-mighty-mo/FBIBot/README.md

 ## Build instructions

 1. Download/clone the repository.
-2. Open `FBIBot.sln` in Visual Studio on a Windows machine with .NET Framework 4.8.
+2. Open `FBIBot.sln` in Visual Studio on a Windows machine with .NET Core 3.1.
 **NOTE:** This project was created in Visual Studio 2019 and may not be backwards compatible with older versions of Visual Studio.
 3. Add your Client ID, Token, and Discriminator to `SecurityInfo.cs` so the bot can come online and respond to commands.
 **NOTE:** It is recommended that you set your bot's profile picture to FBIBot/FBI.png and its name to "The FBI" for maximum effect.
 4. Restore NuGet packages (if necessary before build).
-5. Build the project in Release mode (Any CPU) and run `FBIBot.exe` in `FBIBot\bin\Release`.
+5. Build the project in Release mode (Any CPU) and run `FBIBot.exe` in `FBIBot\bin\Release\netcoreapp3.1`.

 ### Some notes